 Victoria BC is only about 100 km from Vancouver but sometimes I forget it’s really that close.
-My stepdaughter recently turned ten years old and I wanted to treat her to a little getaway to mark the special occasion, being double digits and all.
+My stepdaughter recently turned ten years old and I wanted to treat her to a little getaway to mark the special occasion.
 I decided a girls weekend to Victoria – including accommodation at the Fairmont Empress and the legendary Afternoon Tea at this iconic Vancouver Island hotel – would be the perfect birthday treat.
 Read on for details on our weekend away.

 How to get from Vancouver to Victoria BC